codeabiswas/ball_e_image_processing/README.md

 # Image Processing for Ball-E

-This repository contains all the code and related files pertaining to image-processing related aspects for the Bi-Axials Autonomous Lacrosse Learning Evaluator (Ball-E).
+This repository contains all the code and related files pertaining to image-processing related aspects for the Bi-Axial Autonomous Lacrosse Learning Evaluator (Ball-E).

 ## Pre-requisites
 * `Python 3.6.9`